goodbar-dev/Neighborhood-Map/README.md

 To setup development workstation:

+1. Clone/download the Neighborhood-Map git project.
-1. Ensure Node Package Manager (NPM) is installed.
+2. Ensure Node Package Manager (NPM) is installed.
+  - Can be downloaded from http://nodejs.org/download/
-2. Ensure gulp is installed.
+3. Ensure gulp is installed.
-3. Clone/download the Neighborhood-Map git project.
+  - On the command line type `npm install -g gulp`.
+4. Install gulp packages.
+On the command line type:
+  - `npm install --save-dev gulp-concat`
+  - `npm install --save-dev browser-sync`
+  - `npm install --save-dev gulp-clean`
-4. On the command line, navigate to the location of the Neighborhood-Map project.
+5. On the command line, navigate to the location of the Neighborhood-Map project.
-5. On the command line type 'gulp'.
+6. On the command line type `gulp`.
 This will populate the 'dist' folder and launch the website.
 Leave this running.
 If you make any changes to the files in the 'src' directory, the site will automatically reload with the latest content.

-Note:  To stop gulp without closing the command window, press 'CTRL+C' and enter 'Y'
+Note:  To stop gulp without closing the command window, press `CTRL+C` and enter `Y`

 ## Attributions: